mnot/I-D/uri-get-off-my-lawn/draft.md

 Applications and extensions MAY require use of specific URI scheme(s); for example, it is perfectly acceptable to require that an application support 'http' and 'https' URIs.
-However, applications SHOULD NOT preclude the use of other URI schemes in the future, to promote reuse, unless they are clearly specific to the nominated schemes.
+However, applications SHOULD NOT preclude the use of other URI schemes in the future, unless they are clearly specific to the nominated schemes.

-Specifications MUST NOT define substructure within URI schemes, unless they do so by modifying
-{{RFC4395}}, or they are the registration document for the URI scheme(s) in question.
+A specification that defines substructure within a URI scheme MUST do so in a registration document for the URI scheme in question, or by modifying {{RFC4395}}.

 URI Authorities
 ---------------

-Scheme definitions define the presence, format and semantics of an authority component in URIs; all other specifications MUST NOT constrain, define structure or semantics for them.
+Scheme definitions define the presence, format and semantics of an authority component in URIs; all other specifications MUST NOT constrain, define structure or semantics for URI authorities.

 URI Paths